 Many people find triton shells attractive as a design object, and so they are collected and sold as part of the international shell trade.
 The souvenir shops, Kaashi Boat and Gloria Maris, in Male' sell Charonia tritonis (TL 25cm) for Rf1300.
 In recent years this has doubtlessly contributed to the animals' scarcity.
 Traditionally Maldivians have removed the tip of the shell, or drilled a hole in the tip, and then used the shell as a trumpet.
+Triton shells are protected in the Maldives with an export ban imposed under fisheries regulations to stop international trade.

-Although the shell was included in the survey protocol, no shells were observed on the transects or in the roving dives.
+Although the shell was included in the survey protocol, no shells were obsed on at the transects or in the roving dives.